 As background, a statute of limitations is a law that sets a strictly-enforced time limit on your right to file a lawsuit in civil court.
 Every state has these kinds of laws on the books, with deadlines that differ depending on the kind of case being filed.

-This one-year deadline applies equally to personal injury cases driven by the liability principle of "negligence" (which applies to claims filed after a car accident, slip and fall incident, and other mishaps) and those governed by intentional tort (such as civil lawsuits over an assault).
+This one-year deadline applies equally to personal injury cases governed by the liability principle of "negligence" (which applies to claims filed after a slip and fall incident, and other mishaps) and those considered "intentional torts" (such as civil lawsuits over an assault).
 And for purposes of this one-year deadline, the "clock" starts running on the date of the underlying accident or incident.

-A few situations could pause the running of Kentucky's one-year statute of limitations "clock," effectively extending the filing deadline.
+A few situations could pause the running of Kentucky's statute of limitations "clock," effectively extending the filing deadline.

 First, under Kentucky Revised Statutes section 413.170, if at the time of the underlying incident the injured person was "an infant or of unsound mind," meaning he or she was under 18 years of age or had been declared legally incapacitated, then the lawsuit may be filed within one year after the removal of the disability (meaning after the person turns 18 or is no longer incapacitated).

-Next, under Kentucky Revised Statutes section 413.190, if the defendant is absent from the state of Kentucky at any point after the underlying accident, but before the lawsuit can be filed, or if the defendant takes steps to conceal him or herself within the state, the period of absence/concealment probably won't be counted as part of the one-year period (the statute of limitations "clock" will be paused during this time, in other words).
+Next, under Kentucky Revised Statutes section 413.190, if the defendant is absent from the state of Kentucky at any point after the underlying accident, but before the lawsuit can be filed, or if the defendant takes steps to conceal him or herself within the state, the period of absence/concealment probably won't be counted as part of the filing period (the statute of limitations "clock" will be paused during this time, in other words).

-If you have questions about how the Kentucky statute of limitations applies to your personal injury case -- especially if the deadline is fast-approaching or has already passed -- it may be time to discuss your situation with an experienced Kentucky personal injury attorney.
+If you have questions about how the Kentucky statute of limitations applies to your personal injury case—especially if the deadline is fast-approaching or has already passed—it may be time to discuss your situation with an experienced Kentucky personal injury attorney.